File storage

 </Steps>

-<img src="https://mintcdn.com/latitudesh/jTa6J8Hv5F4W4vnJ/images/product/24.Docs25Q4.Filesystem.png?fit=max&auto=format&n=jTa6J8Hv5F4W4vnJ&q=85&s=3044878290f1e179f1ac5fb08c83d8b9" alt="Filesystem management page" width="1656" height="866" data-path="images/product/24.Docs25Q4.Filesystem.png" />
+<img src="https://mintcdn.com/latitudesh/jTa6J8Hv5F4W4vnJ/images/product/24.Docs25Q4.Filesystem.png?fit=max&auto=format&n=jTa6J8Hv5F4W4vnJ&q=85&s=3044878290f1e179f1ac5fb08c83d8b9" alt="File storage management page" width="1656" height="866" data-path="images/product/24.Docs25Q4.Filesystem.png" />

-### Attaching Storage to a server
+### Attaching storage to a server

 <Steps>